GIScience/gis-training-resource-center/_sources/content/Modul_3/en_module_3_ex_5_georeferencing.md

-# Exercise 7: Georeferenceing a map of Somalia
+# Exercise 7: Georeferencing a map of Somalia

 :::{card}
 __Aim of the exercise:__